ODonnchadha/react-18-managing-state/README.md

 ## Starter Project Overview
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I made the following enhancements:
+The following *enhancements* were made:
 1. Added a mock API using [json-server](https://github.com/typicode/json-server).
 Configured `npm start` to run the app and mock API at the same time using [npm-run-all](https://www.npmjs.com/package/npm-run-all).
 See [Building Applications with React and Flux](https://app.pluralsight.com/library/courses/react-flux-building-applications/table-of-contents) for details on how to set this up from scratch.
 2. Installed [react-router-dom](https://www.npmjs.com/package/react-router-dom), [history](https://www.npmjs.com/package/history) (React Router peer dependency), and [cross-env](https://www.npmjs.com/search?q=cross-env) for declaring environment variables.
 3. Added some React components to help us get started: Header, Footer, Spinner